missjody/loan_calculator/README.md

 ## Version 2
 *new requirements*

 - [x] Start a new repository in github and add your code.
-Then make these changes.
 - [ ] Modify the “clear form” to use a <form> and <input type=”reset”>
 - [ ] Modify the form to use a <select> for credit score, the rate should be selected from a variable in the <script>